Alexander Tzannes

-Alexander "Alec" Tzannes (born December 27, 1950) is an Australian architect and academic.
+Alexander 'Alec' Tzannes (born 27 December 1950) is an Australian architect and academic.
 He has taught at a number of Australian universities, including at the University of New South Wales as Dean of the university's Faculty of Built Environment from 2008 to 2016.
-He is also the founding director of Tzannes Associates, an architecture and design practice.
+He is also the founding director of Tzannes, a Sydney based architecture and design practice.

 Education

-He studied architecture and science at the University of Sydney, where he graduated in 1974.
-He later studied in a postgraduate capacity at Columbia University, where he graduated in 1978.
+Growing up in the suburb of Centennial Park he attended the nearby Sydney Boys High School.

+He is a graduate of the University of Sydney, where he completed a Bachelor of Science and a Bachelor of Architecture (winning the University Medal) in 1974, and has a Master of Science (Architecture and Urban Design) from Columbia University (1978).